Myach-FSA/Capstone/README.md

 ## Description

-This is a single-player game.
+This is a multiplayer game.
 You can set up an account, choose a ball, and click PLAY NOW to start.
 This game will be hosted on Firebase.
 We will be using Babylon.js.

 ## Contribution guide